TheJKM/MensaGuthaben-iOS/README.md

 Thanks to all contributors of [this](https://github.com/jakobwenzel/MensaGuthaben) android app, which worked as a source for this list and some card data.

 # Contributing
-- If you find a bug, or want to provide some feedback / ideas, please open an issue.
+- If you find a bug or want to provide some feedback/ideas, please open an issue.
 - If you want to add a new card of an unsupported university / canteen, please open an issue.
 I plan to add a feature to scan such cards, so we can easily find the required data.
 - If you want to contribute code, please open a pull request.

 # Privacy
-This app does not collect any data, and does not connect to any web service.
+This app does neither collect any data nor does it connect to any web service.

 # Licence
 Licensed under the GNU General Public License v3.